-- An overview class diagram containing all classes related to a specific management area (Class Diagram). - The class name compartment should contain the location of the class definition (e.g., "Qualified Name") - The class attributes should show the "Signature". (see section 7.3.45 of [OMG UML2] for the signature definition); - A separate inheritance class diagram in case the overview diagram would be overloaded when showing the inheritance structure (Inheritance Class Diagram); - A class diagram containing the user defined data types (Type Definitions Diagram); - Additional class diagrams to show specific parts of the specification in detail; - State diagrams for complex state attributes.
+- An overview classes diagram containing all classes related to a specific management area (Class Diagram). - The class name compartment should contain the location of the class definition (e.g., "Qualified Name") - The class attributes should show the "Signature" (see clause 7.3.45 of [OMG UML2] for the signature definition); - A separate inheritance classes diagram in case the overview diagram would be overloaded when showing the inheritance structure (Inheritance Class Diagram); - A classes diagram containing the user defined data types (Type Definitions Diagram); - Additional classes diagrams to show specific parts of the specification in detail; - State diagrams for complex state attributes.